xuhdev/homepage-octopress-old/source/_posts/2012-03-14-use-editorconfig-to-maintain-consistent-coding-styles-between-different-editors-and-ides.markdown

 different editors and IDEs, such as [.vimrc][] for [Vim][], [.emacs][] for [Emacs][].
 In order to solve this, [EditorConfig][] was born.
-By defining coding style in files named `.editorconfig`, the [EditorConfig plugins][] for different editors and IDEs will change your coding style automatically to adjust your coding style.
+By defining coding style in files named `.editorconfig`, the [EditorConfig plugins][] for different editors and IDEs will automatically adjust your coding style.

 <!-- more -->

 ### Download EditorConfig Plugin for Your Editor/IDE

-To use EditorConfig, you have to download the corresponding [EditorConfig plugin][] for your Editor or IDE.
+To use EditorConfig, you have to download the corresponding [EditorConfig plugins][] for your Editor or IDE.
 Follow the installation instructions to install them.